RahulSingh5995/SQL_Project/README.md

 - INNER JOIN
 - Subqueries

 ### 🔴 Advanced
-- Common Table Expressions (CTEs)
-- Window Functions (RANK, NTILE)
-- Complex Joins & Nested Queries
+- Complex Joins & Aggregations
+-

 ---

 ## 📈 Business Questions Answered

 ### 🔹 Easy
-- Who is the senior-most employee?
+1. Who is the senior-most employee?
-- Which country has the most invoices?
+2. Which country has the most invoices?
-- What are the top 3 invoice totals?
+3. What are the top 3 invoice totals?
+4. Who is the senior most employee based on job title?
+5. Which city has the best customers?

 ### 🔹 Medium
-- Which city generates the highest revenue?
+1. Which city generates the highest revenue?
-- Who are the best customers?
+2. Who are the best customers?
+(Top 5 by total spending)
-- What are the most popular music genres?
+3. What are the most popular music genres?
+4. Return email, first name, last name & Genre of all Rock Music listeners (Ordered alphabetically by email starting with A)
+5. Top 10 artists who have written the most Rock music
+6. Tracks longer than average song length
+7.
 ### 🔹 Advanced
-- Identify the top 10% customers based on spending
-- Find the most profitable artist
+1. Find the most profitable artist
-- Analyze customer purchase patterns across regions
+2. Analyze customer purchase patterns across regions

 ---